Distributed Online Private Learning of Convex Nondecomposable Objectives: Introduction

 \subsection{Contributions}

-In this study, we are committed to a structured investigation of differentially private distributed online nondecomposable problems over a dynamic environment.
+In this study, we are committed to a structured investigation of differentially private distributed online for nondecomposable problems.
+A comparison of our work with the cutting-edge works is reported in TABLE 1.
 To begin with, we formulate a differentially private stochastic dual-averaging distributed online framework, named as DPSDA.
 Specifically, we inject the Laplace noise to perturb the dual variables so that the execution of the algorithm has the approximate output on a pair of \emph{adjacent} datasets (cf. Definition 1), which in turn makes it infeasible for the attacker to infer the true data.
 Then the Nesterov's dual-averaging subgradient method \cite{Nesterov2009} is adopted in DPSDA as a learning subroutine.
-As far as we know, DPSDA is the first formal framework of differentially private distributed online learning protocol for nondecomposable problems.
+For all that we know, DPSDA is the first formal framework of differentially private distributed online learning protocol for nondecomposable problems.

 In line with the rules of DPSDA, we design two differentially private distributed online learning algorithms.
 One employs the circulation-based protocol \cite{Li2013} for undirected communication (named as DPSDA-C), while the other utilizes the push-sum method \cite{Nedic2015} for the directed communication (named as DPSDA-PS).
-To be more general, the dual averaging steps of both algorithms use the noise-corrupted gradients, i.e., the gradients are evaluated with some random error, instead of the exact gradients.
+To be more general, the dual averaging steps of both algorithms use the noise-corrupted gradients instead of the exact gradients.
 This arises from numerous applications as well, including distributed learning over the network and recursive regression.
 It is important, but not trivial, to extend this since the stochastic gradient error of each node is spread to other nodes in real time through the communication, making the dynamics statistically dependent on time and nodes.

 We further conduct a rigorous expected regret analysis on DPSDA-C and DPSDA-PS.
 The results show that both algorithms attain an expected regret $\mathcal{O}( \sqrt{T} )$ for convex objective functions, which matches the best utility achievable by cutting-edge algorithms.
 Moreover, the derived expected regret bounds capture explicitly the effect of privacy level, vector dimension, network size, and network topology.
 Besides, our results concerning differential privacy reveal an inevitable trade-off between privacy levels and algorithms accuracy.